-- 1. <expression> is not supported at present in <time\spec> and <min\max\spec>.
-Only <number> may be given wherever <expression> appears in the syntax. - 2. plan\viewer and world\viewer TF forms are supported only as documentation at present.
-Any specific plan viewer and world viewer programs other than the default must be activated explicitly by the user at the moment.
+- 1. (expression) is not supported in (time\spec) and (min\max\spec).
+Only a (number) may be given wherever (expression) appears in the syntax. - 2. plan\viewer and world\viewer TF forms are supported only as documentation at present.
+Any specific plan viewer and world viewer programs other than the default must be activated explicitly by the user.